MMRita/Automated-EVS-Measurement/README.md

 ## Pipeline Overview

-1. **ASR**: The [WhisperX](https://github.com/m-bain/whisperX) v.2 ASR is used to convert audio files into text with word-level timestamps.
+1. **ASR**: The current version of our pipeline utilizes [WhisperX](https://github.com/m-bain/whisperX) v.2 ASR to convert audio files into text with word-level timestamps.
+Please note that WhisperX v.2, while effective, may have slower transcription speeds.
+We are actively working on testing and integrating WhisperX v.3, which promises faster transcription capabilities.
+Stay tuned for updates on this enhancement in future releases.
 2. **SBD**: The ASR output is processed using various SBD models (Stanza by default).
 3. **Cross-Lingual Alignment**: Sentences from two languages are aligned (using Universal Sentence Encoder (USE) with a similarity threshold of 0.5 by default), and EVS is extracted.